zio/zio-config/docs/intro/index.md

 ```

-Please note, we do have support for **_automatic configuration description through zio-config-magnolia_**, if you consider this description as a boiler-plate.
+We do have support for **_automatic configuration description through zio-config-magnolia_**, if you consider this description as a boiler-plate.

-The notable features of zio-config:
+In that case all you need is just the case class `Prod` and call `description[Prod]`.
+More on this later.

+_Note_ : We will be using the term "configuration description" quite often across the documentation

+### Zero boiler plate
+With zero boiler-plate, we mean, no implicits and no typeclass syntax imports as we see in almost all purely functional configuration libraries.
+All you need is a description and zio-config can do various actions with this description.

+### We still support Magic
+As mentioned before, in situations where you need a fully automated description, then we have zio-config-magnolia for you.

+### Zero dependency
+zio-config stays zero dependent from core functional libraries in scala, and hence don't intercept your choice.

+## Notable features

 * **Describe once and use it for different actions:**
   - Read configuration from various sources.